Revised May 14, 2010.

 Prerequisite: There is no prerequisite for ENG 098.

 ENG 101E/101F Composition I Extended 1 and 2

 ENG 101E/101F is a two-semester alternative to ENG 101 for students requiring additional instruction in critical thinking, reading, and writing the thesis-driven essay.

 Students use the ENG 101 text and complete half of the ENG 101 curriculum each semester.
 At the end of the second semester, scores from both semesters are averaged to determine students’ ENG 101F grades.

 This course is not appropriate for students who would be unable to complete ENG 101F in sequence or for those with serious weaknesses in basic language skills.
 Completion of both ENG 101E and 101F fulfills ENG 101 requirement.
 S/U grading for ENG 101E / Letter grading for ENG 101F

 ENG 101 Composition I

-English 101 is a writing intensive course designed to improve critical thinking, reading, and writing skills.
-Students progress from personal expressive writing to text-based expository essays appropriate for an academic audience.
-Students develop strategies for turning their experience, observations, and analyses into evidence suitable for writing in a variety of academic disciplines.
-3 credits.
-Letter grades.
-Credits apply toward fulfillment of UNLV English Composition requirement.
+English 101 is an evidence-based, writing intensive course designed to improve critical thinking, reading, and writing proficiencies through guidance in writing the thesis-driven essay.
+Students develop strategies for turning their experience, observations, and analyses into evidence suitable for academic writing.
+Emphasis is on writing the short, focused, concretely developed college paper.

 ENG 113 Composition I for International Students